Glocal-Open-Source/python-problem-sets/README.md

     return int(parts[1]), int(parts[3])
 ```

 Save your changes as you go.
+If you ever get stuck, run `run for hints` to solve basic arithmetic in python terminal to receive hints.

 ---